-Ok, you don't have to launch an exhibition but how about keeping your online portfolio fresh with self-initiated projects, such as rebrands if you're a designer – or how about demonstrating your copywriting skills with your own blog?
-There really is no excuse.
+Ok, you don't have to launch an exhibition but how about keeping your online portfolio fresh with self-initiated projects?
+Such as rebrands if you're a designer – or how about demonstrating your copywriting skills with your blog?
+There is no excuse.

-If you're getting your name out there, networking with people and joining in with online conversation, you need to have all of your personal profiles, bios, online portfolios/websites – as well as your CV – completely up-to-date, and showcasing the very best of you right now.
+If you're getting your name out there, networking with people and joining in with the online conversation, you need to have all your profiles and CV up-to-date, showcasing the best of you right now.

 Don't annoy people with a lack of information; be forthright with your skills and expertise, and include background on who you've worked with, where you've been and where you're heading.
 You never know who might want to look you up and discover more.

 And finally, last but not least, push yourself and your work out there.
 Get savvy with Instagram, join networks like Behance or Tumblr, and understand the benefits of marketing.
 You don't have to go mad; just an hour every day to focus on 'Brand You' will suffice.
 Take Yinka Ilori as a great example.
 He isn't shy about sharing pictures of his beautiful upcycled furniture or shots of himself posing alongside his work.
 He understands the different requirements of Twitter, as opposed to Instagram, and he 'gets' how PR works.
-As a result, he's everywhere at the moment and in demand, with an exciting installation in store at London Design Festival's Design Undefined.
+As a result, he's everywhere at the moment and in demand, with a new installation in-store at London Design Festival's Design Undefined.
 Watch this space!

-To conclude, if you're worried about your job and what might go wrong; be proactive and develop your own brand.
+To conclude, if you're worried about your job and what might go wrong; be proactive and develop your brand.
 Don't feel helpless because you're definitely in control – more than you realise.
-It's simply a case of protecting your future by raising your reputation, networking and building an audience.
-You do that, and your career will certainly go the distance.
+It's merely a case of protecting your future by raising your reputation, networking and building an audience.
+You do that, and your career will undoubtedly go the distance.